-OBJECTIVE 2.1 IMPLEMENT A FRAMEWORK FOR REDEVELOPMENT AND GROWTH IN THE 100 BLOCK THAT CONTRIBUTES TO MINTURN'S CHARACTER AND ECONOMIC DEVELOPMENT.
+OBJECTIVE 2.1: IMPLEMENT A FRAMEWORK FOR REDEVELOPMENT AND GROWTH IN THE 100 BLOCK THAT CONTRIBUTES TO MINTURN'S CHARACTER AND ECONOMIC DEVELOPMENT.

-The Design Standards and Guidelines within Appendix B of the Town Code outline a framework for the 100 Block that is both practical and inspiring.
+The Design Standards and Guidelines within Appendix B outline a framework for the 100 Block that is both practical and inspiring.
 To achieve the vision for the 100 Block described in this chapter, the Town of Minturn should use the Design Standards and Guidelines to guide future development/redevelopment efforts.

-- Action 2.1.1 Ensure that future ordinances and land use practices for the 100 Block align with the framework established by the 100 Block Design Standards and Guidelines. - Action 2.1.2 Distribute the Design Standards and Guidelines to all developers and property owners pursuing projects within the 100 Block and/or in the recommended Mixed Use 1 zoning district (See Chapter 1: Smart Land Use & Practical Zoning). - Action 2.1.3 Provide technical assistance in interpreting the 100 Block Design Standards and Guidelines to property owners as needed and appropriate. - Action 2.1.4 Continue efforts to organize business and property owners around the formation of a Downtown Development Authority (DDA); see Chapter 3: An Economically Vibrant Community for additional details. - Action 2.1.5 Ensure that ground floor uses are dedicated to commercial services that generate retail sales and/or lodging tax.
+- Action 2.1.1 Ensure that future ordinances and land use practices for the 100 Block align with the framework established by the 100 Block Design Standards and Guidelines. - Action 2.1.2 Distribute the Design Standards and Guidelines to all developers and property owners pursuing projects within the 100 Block and/or in the recommended Mixed Use 1 zoning district (See Chapter 1: Smart Land Use & Practical Zoning). - Action 2.1.3 Provide technical assistance in interpreting the 100 Block Design Standards and Guidelines to property owners as needed and appropriate. - Action 2.1.4 Continue efforts to organize business and property owners around the formation of a Downtown Development Authority (DDA); see Chapter 3: An Economically Vibrant Community for additional details.

-OBJECTIVE 2.2 IDENTIFY AND PRESERVE KEY HISTORIC RESOURCES AND LANDMARKS IN THE 100 BLOCK AREA.
+OBJECTIVE 2.2: IDENTIFY AND PRESERVE KEY HISTORIC RESOURCES AND LANDMARKS IN THE 100 BLOCK AREA.